-Sammy Davis, Jr. recorded this in July 1961 with Marty Paich and his Dek-Tette.
+Sammy Davis, Jr. recorded “Two Ladies in de Shade of de Banana Tree” in July 1961 with Marty Paich and his Dek-Tette.
 It appeared on his Broadway album with Paich, Sammy Belts The Best of Broadway.
 When Collector’s Choice reissued Sammy’s Reprise catalogue in 2004, they neglected to reissue this LP as most of the tracks made appearances on other albums.
 “Two Ladies” was left being the only cut never to make an appearance on CD.
 In 2009, the album was released for digital download.

 This song is from the 1954 Broadway musical House of Flowers, based on the 1950 short story by Truman Capote.
 Producer Saint Subber convinced Capote to work on the book and lyrics with Harold Arlen, but it ended up being his only musical.
 It lasted for 165 performances on Broadway (image right), and had two particularly unsuccessful revivals in 1968 and 2003.